- Prospective Students

 Q: How do I secure a student visa for study in the United States?
 What should I do if I have a visa already?

-OGS will process your paperwork and will issue the appropriate I-20, or other government required form, needed to apply for your visa.
+OGS will process your request and will issue the appropriate I-20 or DS-2019 Form needed to apply for a student visa at a U.S. consulate abroad, or to transfer your SEVIS status from your current institution to Georgetown.

-For questions regarding the visa process, please contact email@example.com.
+For questions regarding a Georgetown-issued immigration document and the student visa process, please contact firstname.lastname@example.org.

 Q: If I am admitted conditionally and I am required to submit an official document showing conferral of my undergraduate or graduate degree, should I send the one and only copy of my diploma through the mail to the Graduate Admissions Office?